syedsaqib2457/php-hash/documentation/add_node.md

 This is required if the node is added as an additional node to an existing node.

-The value must be an `alphanumeric ID`.
+The value must be an `alphanumeric ID` with a string length of `30 characters`.

 ### system_user_authentication_token